ChewKeanHo/Actualizer/README.md

 [![Actualizer](src/icons/animated-banner_1200x100.svg)](#)

-Acutalizer is an user-prompting automata so you are required to response on screen setup accordingly before paritition mounting steps.
+Acutalizer is an user-prompting automata script so you are required to response on screen setup accordingly.
 Otherwise, you're good!

 Here are the base features installed using this script into your target: